 Universal Credit support and advice hub

-Please contact the H&F Link and Support team on 020 8753 1587 for advice and support for Universal Credit or to book an appointment to see a member of the team.
-You can also email the team at firstname.lastname@example.org
+Contact the H&F Link and Support team on 020 8753 1587 for advice and support for Universal Credit.
+You can also email the team at email@example.com

 We have also created an H&F Advice Hub made up of debt and welfare specialists, job brokers, universal credit advisers, and Job Centre Plus staff who deliver services at the hub on specific days.